LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
+0.2.0: Restructure the package so that the main functions can be called without the use of a LiPD files and associated timeseries objects.
 0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5
 0.1.3: Compatible with LiPD utilities version 0.1.8.5.
 Function openLiPD() renamed openLiPDs()